immanuelhume/mangodl/README.md

 ### Archive into volumes

-Mangodl archives all chapters into volumes by default.
+Mangodl automatically archives all chapters into volumes.
 As was written above, even if a chapter is not assigned any volume on mangadex, mangodl safely archives it in an appropriate volume, creating new ones if necessary.
+You can suppress this behavior with the `--novolume` flag.

 For a manga on mangadex, there are three scenarios possible: